antmicro/renode-zephyr-nrf52840/README.md

 uart:~$
 ```

-You can list all available commands using `help` command.
+You can list all available commands using the `help` command.